Trial, bond hearing dates set for VW emissions scandal executive in U.S.

-Oliver Schmidt, who was the chief of Volkswagen's environmental and engineering center in Michigan, faces charges that could put him in prison for up to 169 years if he is convicted.
+Oliver Schmidt, who was the chief of Volkswagen's environmental and engineering centre in Michigan, faces charges that could put him in prison for up to 169 years if he is convicted.

 Volkswagen is set to plead guilty on March 10 in Detroit to three felony counts under a plea agreement to resolve U.S. charges it installed secret software in vehicles to enable it to beat emissions tests.